soundpress/RulesOfNYC/docs/c06/index.rst

    (5) A copy of the air sampling log and all air sampling results;

-   (6) A copy of the abatement contractor's daily log book;
+   (6) A copy of the abatement contractor’s and air monitor’s daily log books;

    (7) All data related to bulk sampling including the results of any asbestos surveys performed by an asbestos investigator;